 - 1/2 cup mayonnaise

-Reduce the heat to medium-low and cook, stirring occasionally, for 20 more minutes until the onions are browned and caramelized.
-Transfer to a baking sheet and cool.
+- Reduce the heat to medium-low and cook, stirring occasionally, for 20 more minutes until the onions are browned and caramelized.
+Cool completely (spreading the onions in a thin layer on a baking sheet will speed up this process).

-In a food processor, add cooled onions, cream cheese, sour cream, and mayonnaise.
-Pulse until combined.
-Season to taste with salt and pepper.
-Garnish with fresh chives and serve with homemade potato chips.
+- In a food processor, add cooled onions, cream cheese, sour cream, and mayonnaise.
+Pulse until combined, then season to taste with salt and pepper.
+Garnish with fresh chives and serve with potato chips.